-You maybe have seen this Japanese outfit worn by video games character, or in some Anime or manga.
-The japanese seaman's uniform is also named as seifuku.
+You maybe have seen this Japanese outfit worn by a video game character, or in some Anime or manga.
+The Japanese seaman's uniform is also named as seifuku.

 The sailor fuku is inspired by the British Royal Navy uniforms of the time.
 It is immediately recognizable with its distinctive sailor collar, ribbon and pleated skirt.